 Researchers predict that by 2025, chatbots will accomplish more than 90% of the B2C interactions.
 They also say that conversational chatbots can cut operational costs by more than $8 billion per year in the next three years.
 But if these figures are not convincing enough, let’s investigate what would be the return on investment of an AI chatbot for your specific company.

-There are various elements to take into consideration when trying to work out the ROI of a conversational bot.
+There are various elements to take into consideration when trying to work out the ROI of a conversational AI bot.

 Identify eligible queries